 Wendy’s passions are travel, nature and

-editor and was previously a college professor and researcher with the Center for Environmental Journalism at the University of Colorado Boulder.
+editor and was previously a professor and researcher with the Center for Environmental Journalism at CU-Boulder.
 Before getting her master’s in journalism and Ph.D. in communication and media studies at CU, Wendy was a tour director in Alaska, Canada, the western U.S. and New England.
 She also worked in operations management and sales in the Alaska and Canadian Rockies tourism industry.

-, she also writes periodically for the travel blogs of the Adventure Collection, Huffington Post and
+magazine and the travel blogs of the Adventure Collection, Huffington Post and

 Budget Travel, as well as occasional freelance features.

 Wendy and her husband have a son and daughter who are also avid adventurers and nature lovers, and they share their home with an Alaskan malamute and her companion cat.
 When Wendy isn't traveling the world in her head for her job at Nat Hab, you'll find her skiing and hiking, road-tripping around the West, frequenting farmers markets and artisan food shops for cooking inspiration, reading, following current affairs, and singing in community choral ensembles.